CoolPuppyKid/yapper/README.md

 # Yapper (Yet Another Problem Problem Error Reporter)

+> [!IMPORTANT]
+> Yapper only works on Unix based systems you can make a PR about that if you want

 ### Yapper is a very simple logging header only library heres how it works:

 **Yapper by itself only has 3 functions**